-Nobody—at least nobody I know—loves brushing their teeth.
-But nobody complains about it either.
-We all do it because it’s a habit and we know it’s good for us.
-And because of our habit, we’re able to preserve our pearly whites for decades longer than they were designed to last.
+Nobody—at least nobody I know—loves brushing their teeth, but nobody complains about it either.
+We do it out of habit, because it’s not that time-consuming, and because we know it preserves our pearly whites for decades longer than they’re designed to last.

-Now, we need to start doing the same for our body.
+And now, we need to start doing the same for our bodies.

-To keep our bodies from decaying we need to develop the habit of “brushing our body” with an easy daily mobility routine.
+To keep our bodies from getting nasty and falling apart, we need to develop the habit of “brushing our body” with a daily mobility routine.

 Why A Daily Mobility Routine?

-So if you have back, shoulder, or knee pain or stiffness or you want to remain active as you age, you should start “brushing your body” as often as you brush your teeth.
+If you have back, shoulder, or knee pain or stiffness or want to remain active as you age, you might want to consider “brushing your body” as often as you brush your teeth.

 How to Get Started

-If you’ve ever tried teaching a kid to brush their teeth, or you still remember being taught yourself, you know that developing the habit isn’t easy.
-The same applies for any habit.
+If you’ve ever tried teaching a kid to brush their teeth, or you still remember being taught yourself, you know that developing a habit isn’t easy.
 So to get started with a daily mobility routine, here are some tips:

 Most of us brush our teeth at roughly the same time every day.
 We should do the same with our daily mobility routine.
 This will set a cue that will make it harder for us to forget.

 We’re so used to brushing our teeth that we can do it mindlessly.
-The same can be possible with a daily mobility routine.
-Follow the same mobility routine every day and stick to it until it becomes second nature.
+The same can be possible with daily mobility if you find one routine to follow and stick to it until it becomes second nature.

-It takes mindful repetiton to develop the proper movement patterns, but eventually you’ll get the hang of it.
+It takes mindful repetition to develop the proper movement patterns, but eventually you’ll get the hang of it.